faronmichal/australia_rain_prediction/README.md

 Deployment Strategy

 The model is prepared for production by wrapping all preprocessing steps (encoding, feature engineering) and all four trained models (3 Classifiers, 1 Regressor) into a single Production Wrapper Class.
-This single object is saved using joblib for easy deployment and consistent predictions.

 Dependencies